kindelia-archive/Kindelia/README.md

 This is a Litereum block with 3 transactions.
-The first declares a type called "Nat", the second declares bond (function) called "double", and the third evaluates the expression `double(3)` (with natural numbers).
+The first declares a type called "Nat", the second declares bond (function) called "double", and the third evaluates the expression `double(3)`.
 The result, `6`, will be logged for everyone to see.
-Note that, since Litereum bonds and evals are type-checked on-chain, it is impossible for this block to output a non-numeric value.
-Similarly, cross-bond communication is guaranteed to be type sound.
+Note that, since Litereum bonds and evals are type-checked on-chain, the output will always have the right type.
+Similarly, cross-bond communication is always sound.

-Since Litereum's core language is pure, it wouldn't be capable of performing effectful or stateful operations.
-That's why it also has a built-in Effect type, written as `&`, that gives bonds the power to interact with the blockchain state.
-The simplest example is a counter:
+Of course, the block above doesn't do anything useful.
+In order to perform effectful and stateful applications, Litereum also features files, which are mutable global variables, and a built-in Effect type, written as `&`, that allows bonds to write and read from these files.
+The simplest example is a
+counter:

 ```c
 file inc@count : #word = #0